POLICING & CRIMINAL JUSTICE

 This report by IOM Iraq and Yale Law School Center for Global Legal Challenges aims to shed light on the inter-related security and governance factors at play in three diverse communities in Iraq – Jubeil (Anbar), Hamdaniyah (Ninewa) and Baradiyah (Basra) – as a way to contextualize and evaluate the effectiveness of community policing programming.
 This baseline study evaluates civilians’ attitudes and behaviors towards providers of security and justice; their perceptions of the legitimacy of the Iraqi government; police officers’ attitudes and behaviors toward civilians; and the prevalence of crime and violence.
 The study finds that communities directly affected by the ISIL crisis perceive the greatest relative improvement in security, while governance and economic issues are at the top of community concerns across all communities.
 The survey results also indicated heavy reliance on informal actors such as tribes and religious leaders for informal mediation and dispute resolution.
 Additionally, in all three communities, a majority of respondents would not allow female family members to report problems to the police on their own.

-We study this question in the context of Iraq, where the United States has been heavily involved in the design and development of criminal justice institutions since overthrowing Saddam Hussein’s dictatorship in 2003.
-Building upon extensive fieldwork and interviews in Iraq, we designed an innovative survey experiment—a method developed in the social sciences but not yet widely used by legal scholars—that randomly varied the severity of sentences in hypothetical scenarios of nonviolent Islamic State “collaborators” (e.g. cleaners, cooks, and wives of fighters) to estimate the causal effects of punishment on attitudes toward reintegration.
-We find that a long prison sentence of 15 years does not increase the likelihood of participants’ willingness to allow the reintegration of former nonviolent offenders, but a non-carceral punishment (community service) has a small but statistically significant positive effect.
-Our strongest finding is that non-carceral, community-based justice mechanisms can significantly increase the likelihood of successful reintegration after punishment.
-Fifteen percent of respondents who were initially opposed to the return and reintegration of former offenders into their communities said that they would be willing to change their judgment and support reintegration if they were asked to do so by a tribal or religious leader, or if the offender completes a non-carceral rehabilitation program.
-Together, these findings suggest that non-carceral, restorative, and community-based justice mechanisms may be equally or even more effective than long-term incarceration for achieving the objectives of rehabilitation and eventual reintegration of former nonviolent offenders, with important implications for the design of evidence-based transitional justice processes in Iraq and other war-torn societies.
-Since Iraq is a particularly challenging case for reintegration given high levels of fear and anger against the tens of thousands of people who have been convicted of collaborating with the Islamic State, our findings are relevant not only to scholars and practitioners working in the fields of national security, counter-terrorism, and transitional justice, but may also offer lessons for criminal justice and sentencing policies in other contexts where barriers to reintegration of nonviolent offenders are not as steep.
-Our work highlights the need for more empirical research on the relationship between punishment and reintegration and we offer an innovative research design—one of the first survey experiments used in legal scholarship—that can be replicated in other settings including the United States to help answer important empirical questions about the causal effects of criminal justice policies.
+How does variation in the severity of punishment affect public opinion toward the reintegration of former enemy “collaborators” after war?
+We study this question in the context of Iraq where the Islamic State, an armed rebel group, captured and governed a population of more than 5 million Iraqi citizens between 2014 and 2017.
+Building upon extensive fieldwork and interviews in Iraq, we designed a survey experiment that randomly varied the severity of sentences in hypothetical scenarios of civilians who supported the Islamic State in non-violent roles (e.g., cleaners, cooks, and wives of fighters).
+The experiment allows us to estimate the causal effects of punishment on attitudes toward reintegration.
+We find that a long prison sentence (15 years) does not increase the likelihood of participants’ willingness to allow the reintegration of former collaborators; instead, a noncarceral punishment (community service) has a small but statistically significant positive effect.
+Our most striking findings are that noncarceral and community-based justice mechanisms can significantly increase the likelihood of successful reintegration after punishment.
+Fifteen percent of respondents who were initially opposed to the return of former collaborators into their communities said that they would be willing to change their judgment and support reintegration if they were asked to do so by a tribal or religious leader, or if the offender completes a noncarceral rehabilitation program.
+These findings suggest that noncarceral, restorative, and community-based justice mechanisms may be equally or potentially more effective than long-term incarceration for achieving the objectives of rehabilitation and eventual reintegration of former nonviolent offenders.
+Our study advances the field of comparative empirical legal scholarship by providing an innovative experimental research design that can be replicated by scholars studying other contexts to help answer important questions about the causal effects of criminal justice policies.